School Name

 Free breakfast club for pupils who attract FSM funding.

-After-school sports clubs offered daily.
+After-school sports clubs.

 Some pupils are invited to attend to support attendance or encourage engagement in physical activity.

-All staff to participate in Therapeutic Teaching Award.
+All staff participate in Therapeutic Teaching Award.

 Relational approaches and building supportive relationships through the school community including auxiliary staff, pupils and parents benefitted the students and led to teachers offering each other more peer support (Howell et al., 2019).
 TIP training which included more methods for responding to trauma reduced numbers of students being referred to special education and being categorised as troublesome students (Banks and Meyer, 2017; Pemberton and Edeburn, 2021).
 Practices which included non-verbal approaches to self-regulation and innovative teaching methods such as creative and outdoor materials supported students in building trust and reduction of trauma responses (Mulholland and O’Toole, 2021).

-Nurture Spaces to be developed.
+Nurture Spaces to be maintained and staffed.

 Total budgeted cost:

-£ 210,000
+£ 136,500

 Additional allocation from school budget